 Cruising the Eastern Cape with Seabourn

-Our Seabourn “Extended Explorations” cruise up the East Coast of Africa originated in Cape Town, South Africa.
+Our Seabourn Sojourn Cruise Review was part of an “Extended Explorations” cruise up the East Coast of Africa which originated in Cape Town, South Africa.
 These Extended Explorations seem to be segments of what used to be called a World Cruise.
-This particular itinerary is great for those who are interested in African Safrari tours and Seabourn laid on some very special excursions.
-This also gives a much needed boost to South African Tourism.
+This particular itinerary is great for those who are interested in African Safari tours and Seabourn laid on some very special excursions.
+This also gives a much-needed boost to South African Tourism.

 Our first day was an overnight stay in Cape Town and we decided that as we had taken the trip to the top of Table Mountain on an earlier adventure, we would try the Robben Island experience.
 As it turns out this was not a good trip and Seabourn were quick to refund the costs without question.

 6th January – Sea Day en route to Port Elizabeth

 A well-deserved lie in today, with just time to spare to get a snatched breakfast, then into the Grand Salon for the Port talks which are always worth attending.
 Today it was Port Elizabeth, Durban, Richards Bay, Maputo.

 A relaxing day by the pool and some sunbathing filled the rest of the morning, and as the Patio Grill was close by, a small lunch was in order!!!
 Which of course included the famous Seabourn fries.